withoutboats/notty/README.md

 __notty__ is a virtual terminal like xterm, gnome-vte, sh, or rxvt.
-Unlike these programs, __notty__ is not intended to emulate a DEC VT-series physical video terminal, or any other physical device. instead, __notty__ is an experimental project to bring new features to the command-line which would not have been possible for the physical terminals other terminals emulate.
+Unlike these programs, __notty__ is not intended to emulate a DEC VT-series physical video terminal, or any other physical device.
+Instead, __notty__ is an experimental project to bring new features to the command-line which would not have been possible for the physical terminals other terminals emulate.